Federal Reserve Bank of Boston Policy Regarding Availability of Information

 This policy sets forth the principles and procedures of the Federal Reserve Bank of Boston ("Bank") regarding the disclosure and availability of information and records of the Bank to the public.

 The Bank is not an "agency" as that term is defined in the Freedom of Information Act, 5 U.S.C. § 552 ("FOIA"), and is therefore not subject to its provisions.
-Nonetheless, by adopting this Policy the Bank has committed to comply with the spirit of FOIA.
-Accordingly, this Policy provides for the disclosure of Bank information and records, unless the information or records fall within one of several exemptions that are set forth below.
+The Bank has elected to comply with the spirit of FOIA, however.
+Accordingly, this Policy provides for the disclosure of Bank information and records, unless the information or records fall within one of several exemptions that are set forth below or in FOIA.

 Nothing contained in this Policy is intended to affect the communications or informational services that are routinely provided by the Bank, or any obligations to disclose information pursuant to law (e.g., Section 1103 of the Dodd-Frank Wall Street Reform and Consumer Protection Act) or other legal process.